BaptisteRoseau/BestPractices/topics/code.md

 s = time.time()
 ```

-Abbreviations and single letter are acceptable only:
+Abbreviations and single letters are acceptable only:

-- by conventions: `i` or `k` for iterators for example.
+- by conventions: `i` or `k` for iterators, for example.
 - by written conventions used by your team.
 - for very short functions (1-4 lines) having abstract parameters like `sum`.

-This rule is even more necessary for API, functions's arguments and file names.
+This rule is even more necessary for APIs, function arguments, and file names.

 ### CODN002 - Don't Use The Type Of A Variable In Its Name